benton/flatspace/README.md

 ================
 An experiment in real-time, multiplayer, browser-based gaming.

-  *SKELETON PROOF-OF-CONCEPT VERSION - just moves dots on the screen!*
+  *SKELETON PROOF-OF-CONCEPT VERSION - just moves shapes on the screen!*

 ----------------